torvalds/linux/Documentation/RCU/stallwarn.rst

-last noted the beginning of a grace period, which might be the current (stalled) grace period, or it might be some earlier grace period (for example, if the CPU might have been in dyntick-idle mode for an extended time period.
+last noted the beginning of a grace period, which might be the current (stalled) grace period, or it might be some earlier grace period (for example, if the CPU might have been in dyntick-idle mode for an extended time period).
 The number after the "/" is the number that have executed since boot until the current time.
 If this latter number stays constant across repeated stall-warning messages, it is possible that RCU's softirq handlers are no longer able to execute on this CPU.
 This can happen if